 Three people were rescued from a suicide attempt in the past two days in Bayda, a local hospital reported on Monday, as mysterious phenomenon of suicide incidents are sweeping the east part of the country.

 One of them is of a student of human medicine in Omar Al-Mukhtar University, while two other cases were of 16 and 15 year old teenagers who made an attempt to hang themselves, as reported by Al-Thawra Central Hospital.

 More than a dozen suicides were reported in less than a month.
 An estimate of seven attempts of suicides were also reported since late March, four of them were lucky to be saved.

-Another suicide attempt was of a person tried to set fire on himself after pouring gasoline on his body in Shahat town, some 24 km east of Bayda.
+Another suicide attempt was of a person who tried to set himself on fire after pouring gasoline on his body in Shahat town, some 24 km east of Bayda.

 Several press reports linked the suicide incidents with Charlie Charlie game including the Interior Ministry of Abdullah Al-Thanni government, while other linked them to drugs.